Fylamynt Product Docs

 To set access controls now, click Create and continue and continue to the next step.

-7. Choose the IAM role -> (Kubernetes Engine Service Agent) to manage cluster resources and to grant access to the service account on the project.
+7. Choose the -> (Kubernetes Engine Service Agent) to manage cluster resources and to grant access to the service account on the project.

 8. When you are done adding roles, click Continue.

-9. Optional: In the Service account users role field, add members that can impersonate the service account.
+9. Optional: In the Service account users role field, add members that can .

 10. Optional: In the Service account admins role field, add members that can manage the service account.